pangeorg/DotDotIC/doc/source/main.rst

     \section*{Tips and Notes}

-* You can use the up arrow or W and the down arrow or S keys on your keyboard to cycles through the images loaded in a project.
-* You can quickly switch between classes using the number keys. **If using the key pad name sure Num Lock is on.
 * While panning or zooming you can press the 'd' key to toggle the points on and off.
 * You can change the size of the points being displayed by adjusting the "Point Radius" value.
 To change this value, use the up and down arrows on the input field.
 * You can change the default "active" class color from yellow to a color of your choice by clicking on the box next to the "Point Radius" input field.
 * A grid is overlaid on the image to help focus your attention while counting.
 You can change the size of the grid and color of the grid.
 * While panning or zooming you can press the 'g' key to toggle the grid on and off.
-* While you can use a track pad with DotDotGoose, it is highly recommended that you use a two button mouse with a scroll wheel.
+* While you can use a track pad with DotDotIC, it is highly recommended that you use a two button mouse with a scroll wheel.
 * Point placement can be important for future uses of these count data so it is recommended that you carefully and consistently place your points.
-* If you have several surveys that will have the same classes and custom fields, before you start collecting points you can click the [Import] button and select an existing project file as a template to load the classes and any custom fields.
+* Selecting "Edit Measurements" changes to a meassuring mode.
+Pressing "C" and drawing a rectangle around the pcb in the image opens a window for calibrating the length of the pcb.
+This sets a new scale visible in the bottom right corner of the application.
+Now pressing "M" and again drawing rectangles, markers with the respective height and width are drawn and indicated.

 Editing Points and Classes
 ==========================